-Successful implementation of any risk management process has to emanate from the top management in the NBFC with the demonstration of its strong commitment to
+Successful implementation of any risk management process has to emanate from the top management in the NBFC with the demonstration of its strong commitment

-&lt;sup>9"Liquidity Risk" means inability of an NBFC to meet such obligations as they become due without adversely affecting the NBFC's financial condition.
+13"Liquidity Risk" means inability of an NBFC to meet such obligations as they become due without adversely affecting the NBFC's financial condition.
 Effective liquidity risk management helps ensure an NBFC's ability to meet its obligations as and when they fall due and reduces the probability of an adverse situation developing.

-&lt;sup>10 Type I NBFC-ND as defined in RBI press release dated June 17, 2016.
+14 Type I NBFC-ND as defined in RBI press release dated June 17, 2016.

-&lt;sup>11"Liquidity" means NBFC's capacity to fund the increase in assets and meet both expected and unexpected cash and collateral obligations at reasonable cost and without incurring unacceptable losses.
+15"Liquidity" means NBFC's capacity to fund the increase in assets and meet both expected and unexpected cash and collateral obligations at reasonable cost and without incurring unacceptable losses.

-integrate basic operations and strategic decision-making with risk management.
+to integrate basic operations and strategic decision-making with risk management.
 The Chief Risk Officer appointed by the NBFC in terms of our circular DNBR (PD) CC.
 No.099/03.10.001/2018-19 dated May 16, 2019 shall be involved in the process of identification, measurement and mitigation of liquidity risks.
 A desirable organisational set up for liquidity risk management should be as under: